dieharders/ai-text-server/README.md

 ### Run the Electron app (UI and Backend) in development

-This is the perferred method of running the app:
+This is the preferred method of running the app:

 ```bash
 yarn start